scalar-labs/scalar-kubernetes/docs/ScalarDLOperationGuide.md

 # Scalar DL Operation Guide

-This document explains operation for Scalar DL that can be made
+This document explains operation for Scalar DL that can be made to restore default state

 ## How to force restart a Scalar DL pods